namiml/nami-flutter/sdk/example/testnami/README.md

 # Nami Example App

-The folder contains a simple example app that shows how to use Nami from a FLutter app.
+The folder contains a simple example app that shows how to use Nami from a Flutter app.